Climate of Europe: Temperature

-Most of Europe sees seasonal temperatures consistent with temperate climates in other parts of the world, though summers north of the Mediterranean Sea are cooler than most temperate climates experience in summer (for example summers in the temperate sector of the northern United States are much hotter in summer than Europe).
+Most of Europe sees seasonal temperatures consistent with temperate climates in other parts of the world, though summers north of the Mediterranean Sea are cooler than most temperate climates experience in summer (for example summers in the temperate sector of the northern United States are much hotter than in Europe).
 Among the cities with a population over 100,000 people in Europe, the coldest winters are mostly found in Russia, with daily highs in winter averaging 0 C, while the mildest winters in the continent are in southern Portugal, southern Spain, in Sicily (Italy) and southern Greek islands such as Crete, Rhodes, Karpathos and Kasos.

 The hottest summers on the continent occur in cities and towns in the interior of southern Spain, located within the Guadalquivir Valley.
 Average highs in July and August varies from 36 C in the city of Seville to above 37 °C in Córdoba and up to 39 °C in Montoro, also in the province of Córdoba.